new

 Anyone afflicted with sore, aching joints, back pain or lacking mobility can understand how debilitating it can be.

-Treatment can usually consist of corticosteriods and pharmacological drugs to ease pain.
-Some newer medications are said to help rebuild joints, but some come with a host of side effects.
+Treatment usually consists of corticosteriods and pharmacological drugs to ease pain.
+There are now newer medications that may help rebuild joints, however, some of these come with a risk for side effects.

-Recent studies using cod liver oil on ostoearthritis found it offers some amazing benefits:
+Recent studies using cod liver oil on osteoarthritis found it offers some amazing benefits:

 • Reduces enzymes that destroy joint cartilage.